-We strongly recommend that you do not request a telephone conversation with your son.
+We strongly recommend that you do not request a telephone conversation with your son as this may increase homesickness and cause distress after the phone call.
 We encourage communication by letter writing and keeping informed through our daily blog (Wambana Times).
 Any issues or emergency messages are to be made through the Director of Wambana.